 The bill amends the Revised School Code to clarify the responsibilities of the superintendent of public instruction regarding the issuance of teaching licenses, certificates, and endorsements.
-It specifies that the superintendent shall issue these only to individuals who have passed the appropriate examinations and met reading credit requirements.
-Additionally, it allows for the acceptance of equivalent examinations for individuals holding teaching certificates from other states, countries, or federally recognized Indian tribes.
-The bill also mandates that any revisions to reading standards must recognize reading disorders and enable teachers to make referrals for support.
+It specifies that the superintendent shall only issue these credentials to individuals who have passed the required examinations and met reading credit requirements, with a focus on the diagnosis and remediation of reading disabilities.
+Additionally, the bill allows for the acceptance of equivalent examinations for individuals holding teaching certificates from other states, countries, or federally recognized Indian tribes, provided they have successfully taught for at least three years in a valid position.

 Statutes affected: House Introduced Bill: 380.1531